sailfishos-chum/qt5/updates.md

 Format is simple and consists of a list with one package per line.
 If the package has different GitHub repository and OBS package names, put GitHub name first then OBS package name.

-If automatic update is not available for that package, add NOAUTO keyword at the end of the line.
+If automatic update is not available for that package, add NOAUTO or NOGIT keyword at the end of the line.
+Differences between keywords:

+- NOGIT - automatic GitHub source repository is skipped, project _service update at OBS is automatic.

+- NOAUTO - automatic update is skipped for GitHub sources and for _service at OBS.

 Examples:

 ```
 qtbase
 qtwebengine NOAUTO
 kirigami2 opt-kf5-kirigami2
+qt5 NOGIT
 ```

 Comments are not supported.
 Empty lines can be inserted to improve